oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   \[#link(<RFC9562>)[RFC9562]\] should be reflected on.
   ]

-- A system MAY use the Nil UUID for CSAF documents that MUST NOT be shared.
+- A system MAY use the Nil UUID for CSAF documents that SHALL NOT be shared.

   #quote(block: true)[